BioImage-Archive/bia-integrator/bia-export/README.md

 To test that installation has worked correctly, you can run:
     poetry run bia-export website all S-BIADTEST -r test/input_data

-With docker daemon/desktop running, can run:
+With docker daemon/desktop running, in the root of this package (bia-integrator/) run:

     make bia-export.test